leanprover-community/lean4-samples/HelloWorld/readme.md

 The type of `IO` here is interesting, it says `Type → Type`.
 The arrow here means `function type`, IO is a function that transforms some input Type to some output Type.
-Wow, so you can see now that Lean is a Functional programming language because you can reason about functions, and manipulate functions and their types like they are objects.
+Wow, so you can see now that Lean is a Functional programming language because you can reason about function types, and manipulate functions and their types like they are objects.
 This is similar to how delegates or lambas are first class objects in C#, Python and Javascript, but here it is even more deeply integrated into the type system.

 What is `Error`, well turns out `Error` is like a fancy `enum` that lists all the types of exceptions that can be raised in the system.
 So what is `EIO`?
 Well, it is the following one line